Building a Healthy Relationship with News - Avoiding Burnout from Information Overload

 Summary

-You don't need to block news entirely.
+You do not need to block news entirely.
 Set time limits, disable notifications, and choose only actionable information.
 These three rules restore a life not ruled by the news cycle.
+The relationship with information improves not by reducing quantity but by raising quality.